Trustees

 Trustee

 Sue runs her own company, It's Your London, which designs and organises tailor made tours of London for small private groups to share her love of London, the best city in the world!
 She volunteers at Citizens Advice Westminster in their Research and Campaigns team helping bring about change and improve the lives of clients.
 She has volunteered in sub Saharan Africa for 2 months for the last 8 years, experiencing life in rural communities and investing her efforts in school building.
 Previously Sue worked at the BBC in the HR function most latterly as Head of HR for Production.
 She has extensive experience of working with senior managers and advising on the change and effective management of small and large departments.
-She joins the SEED board to bring her HR expertise and hands on experience in Africa.
+She joined the SEED Trustees board on 10 November 2019 to bring her HR expertise and hands-on experience in Africa.

 Mimi Coultas